 Executive Dashboards are considered management monitoring tools and are often used by manufacturing leaders to keep an eye on key performance metrics.
-Some of the special functionality in this type of dashboard report is that it is parameter driven and can be viewed for any month and plant facility.
+Special functionality in this type of dashboard report is parameter driven and can be viewed for any month and plant facility.
 The charts show revenue and cost of goods sold (COS) trends and comparison to budgets.
-The dashboard also shows sales by customer and product, as well as top suppliers based on purchases.
+The dashboard also shows sales by customer and product, as well as, top suppliers based on purchases.
 Finally, it tracks inventory by distribution center.
-You find an example of this type of dashboard report below.
+You will find an example of this type of dashboard report below.

 Purpose of Executive Manufacturing Dashboards

 Manufacturing companies use Executive Dashboards to provide top managers with an easy way to monitor KPIs and trends in a self-service, web interface that they can access from anywhere.
-When used as part of good business practices in an executive department, a company can improve its reaction time and speed of decision-making as well as reduce the chances that important metrics go undetected for weeks or months.
+When used as part of good business practices in an executive department, a company can improve its reaction time and speed of decision-making, as well as, reduce the chances that important metrics go undetected for weeks or even months.

 Executive Manufacturing Dashboard Example